KrekoG/vanillaplus/README.md

 Due to the custom modifications the loading time can be much longer than usual, however this is normal.

+### My monitor's resolution is in the settings

+You can't find your monitors resolution in the video settings of the game

+#### Solution:

+- Same steps as for [My screen turned to black](#my-screen-turned-to-black) below

 ### My screen turned to black

 You set the game to windowed mode and it turned to black